A Neural Markovian Multiresolution Image Labeling Algorithm: Formal evaluation of the MCV algorithm

-For the experiments presented below the window $\Psi_i$ was taken to be a square of side length $2r_i + 1$ where $r_i = 2^i$ pixels for $i = 1, \ldots, \mbox{max\_level}$.
+For the experiments described below the window $\Psi_i$ was taken to be a square of side length $2r_i + 1$ where $r_i = 2^i$ pixels for $i = 1, \ldots, \mbox{max\_level}$.
 A random permutation of the pixels in the image lattice can be computed offline and read from a file by the algorithm if it is to operate on images of known fixed size, otherwise raster scan can be used.
 The algorithm was found to be more efficient when a random permutation was used.
 Typically a good segmentation is achieved using max\_levels = 9 with a random permutation as opposed to requiring max\_levels = 11 if raster scan is used.

-The image presented in Fig. 2 is the result of segmenting the image shown in Fig. 1 using the MCV algorithm.
-The 27 largest ``blobs" found are shown.
-The different objects identified are shown in different colors.
-It can be seen that the road and the sky are clearly identified.
-The large tree on the left hand side of the image is also identified, however its shadow is included as part of the identified object.
-The larger of the trees on the right hand side of the image is clearly identified and parts of the other trees on the right hand side are also identified.
-Another segmentation result is shown in Figs. 3 and 4.
+This level of depth places the MCV algorithm within the general area of deep learning.

+Some results of segmenting Google street view and Google earth images are given in \cite{16} and it can be seen that the resulting segmentations are excellent.

-The MCV algorithm results in a sequence of partitions each of which can be considered as a collection of superpixels [12].
+The MCV algorithm results in a sequence of partitions each of which can be considered as a collection of superpixels \cite{1}.
+A superpixel sequence corresponding to the image of Fig.~\ref{fig:Fig5} is given by the Figures~\ref{fig:Fig6} to~\ref{fig:Fig10} with the final MCV segmentation of the image being given by the image of Fig.~\ref{fig:Fig11}.

-As mentioned above it has been found experimentally that the results of the segmentation are better when $\pi_{\mbox{pixels}}$ is random.
+It has been found experimentally that the results of the segmentation are better when $\pi_{\mbox{pixels}}$ is random.
 This means that, in principle, the MCV algorithm is stochastic.
 Different segmentations result when different random permutation of pixels are used.
-It has been found experimentally that the differences are quite small, the Rand index [13] of pairs of segmentations obtained using different random pixel permutations is small.
+It has been found experimentally that the differences are quite small, the Rand index \cite{24} of pairs of segmentations obtained using different random pixel permutations is small.
 Further work may involve formal investigation of this property from a theoretical point of view.

-Additionally, future work may involve incorporation of further concepts from the concurrent vision approach into an integrated vision system such as using information such as the NDVI (normalized difference vegetation index) and other features to inform region merging at different levels in a system for the interpretation of remotely sensed images for the detection of trees e.g. see [14].
+In summary, from these visual demonstrations, MCV performs excellently from a subjective point of view.